Explore the video library

 Transcript

 When I went to the doctor and I learned that obesity was a disease and I couldn't believe it.
 I thought that having obesity was my fault.
-When I heard that the hormones played a big part of our appetite. the way our body just reacts and and hold on to weight that was a big game changer for me.
+When I heard that the hormones played a big part of our appetite, the way our body just reacts and and hold onto weight, that was a big game changer for me.
 I think people need to change their views around obesity knowing that it is a disease.
 What I was suggest others to ask of their health care provider, first of all be honest with yourself.
 Knowing that you're struggling, you have to let them know, I'm struggling with this, what can I do?
 It's a journey.
 I have to make that journey work for me tomorrow and keep going and going until I'm able to just be okay with who I am.
 And I think that's what it is, having confidence in who I am and what I do.
 The advice I would give to someone who's struggling with their weight even to this day is to advocate for yourself.
 There's a big chest of tools that you can choose from and choose one that's best for you.

 Lisa explains what motivated her to form a weight-management plan.